chandrareddyp/tanzu-cli-test-plugins/README.md

-# e2e-test-plugins
+# tanzu-cli-test-plugins

-Welcome, lets get started with your new Tanzu plugin repository.

-## Getting Started

-First, run `make init` to ensure your plugins go.sum is generated.
+Welcome, Its test plugin repository for end-to-end test cases It has test plugins with different versions of Tanzu CLI Runtime Library https://github.com/vmware-tanzu/tanzu-plugin-runtime

+## Install builder plugin

+We need builder plugin to create new plugins, build plugins, generate artifacts and publish artifacts.
+So run `make install-builder` which installs the builder plugin by downloading the builder plugin binary.

-## Generate a plugin
+## Add new plugin

-Add a plugin with the tanzu cli: `tanzu builder cli add-plugin myplugin`
+Add a plugin with the builder: `./bin/builder cli add-plugin myplugin`

 ## Directory Structure